Chapter 11:

 He said nothing, giving her space, and stared into the fire, mind already turning.

-Rovan probably never contacted the sage.
-Maybe we’ll need to find him ourselves.
+Rovan probably never contacted the Sage.
+Maybe we’ll need to find her ourselves.

 He pulled the crystal from his pack and stared into it.
 For some unknown reason, he found himself drawn to it.